This post is a collection of the best seven gaming routers, and their worthy alternatives picked among those I've reviewed.

 - If you must use a wireless mesh, then:

 - Connect the gaming device to the first mesh satellite node using a network cable.
-Also, in this case, it's best to use tri-band mesh hardware.
+Also, in this case, it's best to use mesh hardware with an additional 5GHz band unless you have Wi-Fi 7.

 - Avoid the daisy-chain mesh setup.